AKUMAJŌ DRACULA XX

 s

-The image of Akumajō Dracula XX has been severely tarnished by Akumajō Dracula X Chi no Rondo.
-But, thinking about it, this is undoubtedly fair as the Super Famicom version was initially supposed to be a conversion of the excellent PC Engine masterpiece.
-Instead, Konami has turned its attention to other ways to meet his fans and decided to take a detour.
-That's not to say that the game is bad which wouldn't be fair as Konami has certainly nailed high quality production values.
-It's just that the game feels rushed - a large portion of enemies has been omitted, the alternate routes are gone and several areas from Rondo are nowhere to be seen.
-So here you have it, for the series die-hard fans, Akumajō Dracula XX can be seen as a disappointment.
-For the others, the title is still an excellent (yet hard) platform game with a rich atmosphere and truly great gameplay.
+The image of Akumajō Dracula XX has been severely tarnished by the excellent Akumajō Dracula X Chi no Rondo.
+Well, this statement is a rather fair argument, the Super Famicom version tested here was initially supposed to be a port of the excellent PC Engine masterpiece... and instead, Konami turned its attention elsewhere and decided to take a detour...
+That's not to say that the game is bad and Akumajō Dracula XX is a good game on its own merits.
+Konami has certainly nailed high quality production values here and it looks absolutely gorgeous (although the first levels feel more polished than the rest of the game).
+Well, my only gripe with Dracula XX is that it feels rushed - a large portion of the enemies has been omitted, the alternate routes are gone and several areas from Chi no Rondo are nowhere to be found.
+So here you have it, for the series die-hard fans, Akumajō Dracula XX can be seen as a huge disappointment that completely fails to capture its model in any shape or form.
+For the others, the title is still an excellent (yet insanely difficult) platform game with a rich atmosphere, an awesome gameplay (you can finally jump and land back on a staircase!) and a great addition to the series.

 PLEASE CLICK HERE IF VGDEN GAME MENU IS MISSING